 |Standard Name||Primary Regions of Operation||Frequency Range||R-->T Technique||Max Radiated Power|

-For more information regarding the regulations worldwide please refer to this EPC Global document. http://www.gs1.org/docs/epcglobal/UHF_Regulations.pdf and for more information about the differences between the measure of power please see this post EIRP and ERP.
+For more information regarding the regulations worldwide please refer to this EPC Global document. http://www.gs1.org/docs/epcglobal/UHF_Regulations.pdf and for more information about the differences between the measure of power please refer to EIRP and ERP article.

 This post discusses the nuances of applications intended for deployment in ETSI regions.
 Within this region there are 4 transmit channels available (hence the name “four channel plan”) where the reader can transmit the maximum allowable power from the antenna (namely 2W ERP, 33dBm).